biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

 values encountered in the training examples.
-For discrete, they will impute the lowest (the one with index 0, e. g. attr.values[0]), the highest (attr.values[-1]), and the most common value encountered in the data.

-If values of discrete features are be ordered according to their impact on class (for example, possible values for symptoms of some disease can be ordered according to their seriousness), the minimal and maximal imputers will then represent optimistic and pessimistic imputations.
+For discrete, they will impute the lowest (the one with index 0, e. g. attr.values[0]), the highest (attr.values[-1]), and the most common value encountered in the data, respectively.
+If values of discrete features are ordered according to their impact on class (for example, possible values for symptoms of some disease can be ordered according to their seriousness), the minimal and maximal imputers  will then represent optimistic and pessimistic imputations.

-To construct the :obj:`~Orange.feature.imputation.Imputer_defaults` yourself and specify your own defaults.
-Or leave some values unspecified, in which case the imputer won't impute them, as in the following example.
-Here, the only attribute whose values will get imputed is "LENGTH"; the imputed value will be 1234.
+User-define defaults can be given when constructing a :obj:`~Orange.feature .imputation.Imputer_defaults`.
+Values that are left unspecified do not get imputed.
+In the following example "LENGTH" is the only attribute to get imputed with value 1234:

 .. literalinclude:: code/imputation-complex.py
     :lines: 56-69

-:obj:`Orange.feature.imputation.Imputer_defaults`'s constructor will accept an argument of type :obj:`Orange.data.Domain` (in which case it will construct an empty instance for :obj:`defaults`) or an example.
-(Be careful with this:
+If :obj:`~Orange.feature.imputation.Imputer_defaults`'s constructor is given an argument of type :obj:`~Orange.data.Domain` it constructs an empty instance for :obj:`defaults`.
+If an instance is given, the reference to the instance will be kept.
+To avoid problems associated with `Imputer_defaults (data[0])`, it is better to provide a copy of the instance:
-:obj:`Orange.feature.imputation.Imputer_defaults` will have a reference to the instance and not a copy.
-But you can make a copy yourself to avoid problems: instead of `Imputer_defaults(data[0])` you may want to write `Imputer_defaults(Orange.data.Instance(data[0]))`.
+`Imputer_defaults(Orange.data.Instance(data[0]))`.

 Random imputation